luhangsong/Question-Academy/README.md

 # Question-Academy
-Compilation of Scrumptious Problems Discussed by LHS and SHS
+Compilation of Scrumptious Problems Discussed by LHS and his friends